 You probably knew your future teaching-self would utilize technology in your classroom, but I don’t think anyone could imagine the pandemic of 2020.
 As I’m writing this, nobody really knows what returning to school in the fall will look like.
 What we do know is that we are going to need technology more than ever

 How can I help you?

-I’d love to help you set up literacy and math centers with a blend of both traditional tasks and digital resources.
+I’d love to help you set up and maintain your literacy stations with a blend of both traditional tasks and digital resources.

 So in 2020, your students can’t sit elbow-elbow-knee-knee anymore.
 Time to get creative because now more than ever, our kiddos need social interaction.
 So it’s vital to still have the theory of partner work or small groups, even if we’re not able to gather at the kidney table or the rug.
 What Platforms Should I

 Sign up to keep up*